-Classes of Shares Management Fee Service Fee

-Class A Shares Up to 1.50% p.a. of the average total net assets of 0.20% p.a. of the average total net assets

-Class AX Shares the Class of the Class

-Class B Shares

-Classes of Shares Management Fee Service Fee Class BX Shares Class AN Shares Class ANX Shares Class BN Shares Class BNX Shares Up to 0.75% p.a. of the average total net assets of the Class 0.20% p.a. of the average total net assets of the Class Class I Shares Class IX & IX1 Shares Class J Shares Class JX Shares Up to 0.70% p.a. of the average total net assets of the Class 0.20% p.a. of the average total net assets of the Class Class VLK-A Shares Class VLK-B Shares Class VLK-I Shares Class VLK-J Shares Up to 0.70% p.a. of the average total net assets of the Class 0.20% p.a. of the average total net assets of the Class Class Z Shares Class ZJ Shares 0% 0.20% p.a. of the average total net assets of the Class
+Classes of Shares Management Fee Service Fee Class A Shares Class AX Shares Class B Shares Class BX Shares Up to 1.50% p.a. of the average total net assets of the Class 0.20% p.a. of the average total net assets of the Class Class AN Shares Class ANX Shares Class BN Shares Class BNX Shares Up to 0.75% p.a. of the average total net assets of the Class 0.20% p.a. of the average total net assets of the Class Class I Shares Class IX & IX1 Shares Class J Shares Class JX Shares Up to 0.70% p.a. of the average total net assets of the Class 0.20% p.a. of the average total net assets of the Class Class VLK-A Shares Class VLK-B Shares Class VLK-I Shares Class VLK-J Shares Up to 0.70% p.a. of the average total net assets of the Class 0.20% p.a. of the average total net assets of the Class Class Z Shares Class ZJ Shares 0% 0.20% p.a. of the average total net assets of the Class